MichaelBabushkin/tagfeed/server/README.md

 If you plan to run a test environment, also run: "pip install -r requirements.test.txt"

 3. Credentials:
-Create a ".env.private" file in the server folder.
+Create a ".env" file in the server folder.
-The following is an example of a .env.private file:
+The following is an example of a .env file:

 **start of example file**

+SECRET_KEY=secret

+DATABASE_HOSTNAME=localhost

+DATABASE_PORT=5432

+DATABASE_NAME=tagfeed

+DATABASE_USERNAME=postgres

 DATABASE_PASSWORD=1234

-DATABASE_USERNAME=postgres

-SECRET_KEY=secret
+STORAGE_HANDLER_HOSTNAME=localhost

+STORAGE_HANDLER_PORT=9999

 **end of example file**

 The DATABASE values should match the DB you created.

-For testing you'll need another file named .env.test.private with the same content only for the test db It's safer to avoid from defining permanent environment variables on an machine that runs/connects to more than one environment
+For testing you'll need another file named .env.test with the same content only for the test db It's safer to avoid from defining permanent environment variables on an machine that runs/connects to more than one environment

 4. Creatig tables in the db: